 With warm water

 The consumption of Chyawanprash with warm water also makes a great combination.
 Simply stir Chyawanprash into warm water and drink as a tea.

 Some people like to consume Chyawanprash like a jam and spread it on toast, bread or crackers, or mix into porridge.

 When should I take Chyawanprash?

-Although Chyawanprash can be consumed in the evening, it is generally not recommended as users may experience difficulty falling asleep due to increased energy.
+Note: Although Chyawanprash can be consumed in the evening, it is generally not recommended as users may experience difficulty falling asleep due to increased energy.
 The herbal combination is known to boost energy and improve the metabolism.